Pixplicity/beginners-workshop/lesson1/README.md

 > After your project is build you can take your project for a spin.
 Simply click the green run button in the toolbar, select “Run 'helloworld'” from the Run menu or by pressing `Ctrl-R` on a Mac or `Shift-F10` on Windows or Linux.
 If all's well you will be prompted to run the app on a device, or you can select an emulator.
 Check the “Use same device for future launches” checkbox to skip this dialog on the next run.

 ![USB Debugging](../img/usb-debugging.png)
-> If you want to run the lesson01” app on your device the first thing you need to do is enable “USB debugging” on the device itself (by starting the Settings application and selecting “Developer Options” → “USB Debugging”).
+> If you want to run the app on your device, the first thing you need to do is enable “USB debugging” on the device itself (by starting the Settings application and selecting “Developer Options” → “USB Debugging”).
 If you don't see the developer options item in your settings menu and you are running Android 4.0 (Ice Cream Sandwich) or higher you can enable them by clicking on the “Settings” → “About Phone” → “Build number” item a couple of times to enable them.
 If you run an older Android version the “USB Debugging” checkbox might reside in the “Applications” section of your settings.

 ![Unknown Sources](../img/unknown-sources.png)
 > You must also allow installation of apps from sources other than the Play Store by checking “Unknown Sources” in the security settings (on most phones).
 Windows users should install the Android USB device driver.
 Now it’s simply a matter of plugging in your phone and running the Android application by clicking the run button in Android Studio.

 ### The Android Project structure
-If you have imported the “lesson01” project successfully you will end up with a project structure like this
+If you have imported the “lesson1” project successfully you will end up with a project structure like this

 ![Typical Android Gradle project structure](img/project-structure.png)